gcolvin/evm-drag-race/README.md

-This directory contains a small collection of EVM assembly and Solidity performance tests.
+This directory contains a small collection of EVM assembly and Solidity performance tests originally written for tuning the cpp-ethereum interpreted and for presentation at DevCon3.
+They are not being maintained at this time.

 The .asm tests are meant to isolate individual opcodes.
-The .sol tests are meant to exercise larger units, like kernels for random numnber generation and message encryption.
+The .sol tests are meant to exercise larger units, like kernels for random number generation and message encryption.
+For many of the tests a corresponding C or C++ version is provided as well.

 Running the tests can be handled indiviually at the command line, or with tests.mk.